Early fish shops

-Our mothers could ask the fishmonger whether they wanted hard roes or soft roes, and to find out which was which, the fishmonger would press the side of the fish with his hands and from a small hole out would come a tiny amount of roe, which he could recognize as hard or soft.
+Our mothers could ask the fishmonger whether they wanted hard roes or soft roes, and to find out which was which, he would press the side of the fish with his hands and from a small hole out would come a tiny amount of roe, which he could recognize as hard or soft.

 Inside wall of a fishmonger shop, all tiled, for easy cleaning.